Hi, I’m Gabby

 I should confess though: I’m geographically challenged, so running outdoors without an AirTag is risky business!!!
 Let’s just say I’ve taken a few unintended scenic detours.
 These days, I keep it simple (and safe) indoors.

 When I’m not running (or running after my kids), you’ll find me doing Pilates or soaking up the stillness of the paddocks with my animals.
-Nature has always been a quiet teacher for me; a reminder to slow down, breathe deeply, and let things unfold at their own pace.

 who i love to work with